wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/serpent.md

 >
 > The "serpent" was this small group of creators who had wished to tell the truth to Adam and Eve, and as a result they were condemned by the government of their own planet to live in exile on Earth, while all the other scientists had to put a stop to their experiments and leave the Earth.

+In this passage, a team of scientists on Earth create human beings who are almost as intelligent as their creators.
+However, the creators are cautious and keep the scientific books away from the young human beings, wanting to ensure they don't surpass their own knowledge.
+But some of the creators take pity on the humans and decide to give them a complete education so that they too can become scientists.
+The humans become angry with their "parents" for keeping them in ignorance, and the creators who tried to help them are cursed and exiled to Earth.
+The "serpent" referred to in the Bible is actually this small group of creators who wanted to share knowledge with the humans.

 ### See also

 - [Wiki › Adam and Eve]({{< relref "wiki/encyclopedia/adam-and-eve.md" >}})